darthlukan/gobot/README.md

 ## Description

 > GoBot is my first stab at an IRC bot written in Go.
+The goal is for it to become less of a "dumb bot" and more of an semi-clever assistant.

 ## Installation